galexandrade/herodev-io/content/blog/react-custom-hooks-giving-you-super-powers.md

 [![Edit higher-order-components](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/sweet-cloud-bfx58?fontsize=14&hidenavigation=1&theme=dark)

-This pattern has been widely used by a lot of libraries like [Redux](https://react-redux.js.org/), [Formik](https://jaredpalmer.com/formik), [React-DnD](https://react-dnd.github.io/react-dnd/about) and much others.
-However, since hooks was introduced they started using all the power hooks is giving to leverage the quality of their libraries.
-Don't get me wrong, sometimes this pattern can be very useful, specially if you need to wrap your component into something else like a Route or some Provider.
+This pattern has been widely used by a lot of libraries like [Redux](https://react-redux.js.org/), [Formik](https://jaredpalmer.com/formik), [React-DnD](https://react-dnd.github.io/react-dnd/about) and many others.
+However, since React v16.8.0, many of these libraries have started leveraging the power of hooks to improve the quality of their libraries.
+Don't get me wrong, sometimes this pattern can be very useful, especially if you need to wrap your component into something else like a Route or some Provider.

 Let's take a look on how the code looks like using higher order components compared using hooks on those libraries. _Just a reminder that the idea here is not to give full examples of each library nor teach how they work, but instead, compare the code before and after hooks._

 **Redux**

-It is a labrary that helps manage the global state of the application.
+It is a library that helps manage the global state of the application.
 On the following piece of code, it is giving the component `HeroList` some extras props that allows it to access some data from the store and also dispatch some action, in this case `callForHelp`.

 ```javascript
 import { connect } from 'react-redux';